ilgrad/pylearn-epac/doc/source/installation.rst

     sudo python setup.py install

-Download and install **joblib** from https://github.com/joblib/joblib. epac needs the latest code of joblib.
+Download and install **joblib** from https://github.com/joblib/joblib.
+EPAC needs the latest code of joblib.

-Finally, epac can be downloaded from github and you can run installation script for your local user.
+Finally, EPAC can be downloaded from github and you can run installation script for your local user.

 .. code-block:: guess